RTDNA Constitution & Bylaws

 Section 1.
 Annual Business Meeting

-• (b) The agenda of the annual business meeting shall be prepared by the Chairman/woman and Executive Director and approved by the Board of Directors.
+- (b) The agenda of the annual business meeting shall be prepared by the Chair, President and Executive Director and approved by the Board of Directors.

-• (c) The Chairman/woman, Chairman/woman-elect or a board member designated by the Chairman/woman, shall preside at the Annual International Conference.
+- (c) The Chair, Chair-elect or a board member designated by the Chair, shall preside at the Annual International Conference.

 Section 2.
 Special Business Meetings

-• (a) Special business meetings for members of the Association may be called by the Chairman/woman with the approval of the Board of Directors when deemed necessary.
-A special business meeting shall be called by the Chairman/woman upon receipt of a written request by twenty-five (25) active members of the Association, when confirmed by a majority of active members who shall be asked to cast ballots in a special poll no fewer than thirty (30) days nor more than forty-five (45) days in advance of the special business meeting.
+- (a) Special business meetings for members of the Association may be called by the Chair with the approval of the Board of Directors when deemed necessary.
+A special business meeting shall be called by the Chair upon receipt of a written request by twenty-five (25) active members of the Association, when confirmed by a majority of active members who shall be asked to cast ballots in a special poll no fewer than thirty (30) days nor more than forty-five (45) days in advance of the special business meeting.

-• (c) The presiding officer at special business meetings shall be the Chairman/woman, or in the absence of the Chairman/woman, the Chairman/woman-elect or a board member designated by the Chairman/woman.
+- (c) The presiding officer at special business meetings shall be the Chair, or in the absence of the Chair, the Chair-elect, or in the absence of the Chair-elect a board member designated by the Chair.

 Section 3.
 Business Meeting Notice, Introduction of Business, Length of Meetings, Cancellations, Rules of Order

-• (a) Written notice of any meeting of the Association membership at which official Association business is to be transacted shall be communicated to the last known address of each Association member not less than thirty (30) days nor more than forty-five (45) days in advance of the business meeting (unless exigencies do not permit).
+- (a) Written notice of any meeting of the Association membership at which official Association business is to be transacted shall be communicated to each Association member not less than thirty (30) days nor more than forty-five (45) days in advance of the business meeting (unless exigencies do not permit).
 Special business meetings held in conjunction with the annual business meeting may be held with four (4) hours written notice by posting on official Conference bulletin boards.

 Section 4.
 Business Meeting Quorums and Voting